 I invited our team videographer, Aaron Ludwig, to share a bit of his extensive video knowledge with us.
 This post will help you look like a professional (without taking all that education he went through!).

 By FAR our most viewed and most commented video on YouTube is one of our “Happy Birthday” videos.
-Doctors use it to send to their patients, and patients will respond with a "thanks for thinking of me!" or "my dentist sent me this!"
+Doctors use it to send to their patients, and patients will respond with a “thanks for thinking of me!” or “my dentist sent me this!”
 They all seem thrilled to have gotten a bright, cheerful message on their birthday!
 And who can blame them?
 We all love being remembered on our special day.
-Go check out this post to read more about the impact of these simple videos.

 Now chances are you aren’t a videographer, and you might be overwhelmed by the prospect of making your own custom birthday video.
 Don’t worry!
 It’s not nearly as difficult as it might seem.

 Here are some tips that any office can use to create their own birthday video that patients will love.

 Nobody has ever complained that a video was too short.
 Your patients are busy, and probably especially so on their birthday.
 So don’t take too much of their time!
 Make sure your video isn’t longer than about 30 seconds.

 Videos with personality are always more engaging and memorable.
 So have a little fun with your video!
 Have your staff dance to a popular song or sing Happy Birthday while wearing goofy outfits.
 Something that shows a little less buttoned-up side of your practice will help your patients to feel right at home in your care.

 If you can’t think of a clever idea, try this: have your team hiding behind your front desk, then as the video begins you all jump out and yell “SURPRISE!
 Happy birthday from [your office name].”

 Be sure to make it look like you’re having a good time!
 Smiles and laughter go a long way.

 You don’t have to own or purchase an expensive camera to make this video.
 Use your smartphone to shoot!